Frequently Asked Questions

 Does it conflict with other extensions?

 We test extensively against common enterprise extensions (LastPass, 1Password, Grammarly, Zoom).
-We have engineered InPolicy to play nicely with others, but if a conflict arises, our support team will investigate.
+We've engineered InPolicy to play nicely with others, but if a conflict arises our support team will investigate.

-Does InPolicy integrate with existing compliance or DLP tools?
+Does InPolicy integrate with existing compliance or DLP tools (e.g. Proofpoint, Microsoft Purview)?

 InPolicy is designed to complement, not replace, existing DLP infrastructure.
 It operates at the point of composition — before a message is sent — whereas most DLP tools operate at the network or archive layer.
-Integration partnerships are on our roadmap; reach out if you have a specific integration requirement.
+Integration partnerships are on our roadmap.

 Implementation & Support